 1. Weekly Active Tokens (WAT)

 In order to measure the success of a platform, we should instead look at the usage.
 This can be from the various APIs and SDKs that you have released for third party developers to interact with your platform.
 The mere act of generating an API key does not measure usage since even non-developers can view API keys without any real use for them.
 Thus we turn to Weekly Active API Tokens.
-Since most APIs limits access to authenticated users, we are able to track how many distinct tokens are accessing our API platform on a given week.
+Since most APIs limit access to authenticated users, we are able to track how many distinct tokens are accessing our API platform in a given week.

 Since a single customer can create multiple API keys with various scopes and expiration dates, we can further narrow this down to Weekly Active Integrated Companies.
 Everyone on your developer relations team should be looking at this metric when deciding on where to invest more time.
 In order to do so, you should have the instrumentation in place to tie metrics like tokens to developer demographic info such as any marketing channels that brought the developer to your site, company affiliation and size, and even social info such as GitHub stars.
 With this info, you can break down WAT to find what is contributing the most to your north star metric.
 Read more on other metrics a platform team should know